 Thus, writing a chapter in my WIP should be my first bullet point for the day because it’s both urgent and important.
 Other stuff can fall into line behind that.
 I repeat this process until I have six to-do items for the day, and then I get started.

-(3) I use a habit journal for the daily stuff.
+(3) I use a habit tracker for the daily stuff.

 I mentioned James Clear’s Atomic Habits above, which I truly recommend reading in its entirety, but if I had to sum up very briefly: it stresses the importance of making our daily habits manageable.